-The parties may each have an Advisor of their choice present with them for all meetings, including interviews within the investigation and resolution process, if they so choose.
+The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
 The Advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, and/or consult with them throughout the resolution process.
 The parties may choose Advisors from inside or outside of the Nichols Community.